Website Hosting and WordPress Care Plans are paid monthly, 1 month in advance.

 As a client, you are entitled to receive the designs you have commissioned to us, as a final product, generally a flat PDF.

-Probably in 10 years’ time, the files will be out of date, both in terms of keeping up with the changes in your business, as well as the technology used in digital file creation.
+Probably in 10 years’ time, the files will be out of date, both in terms of keeping up with the changes in your business and the technology used in digital file creation.
 Even one year can make a big difference in the software used for producing artwork!

-But to answer the question: if we ever get to that beach in the Bahamas, anybody with the right professional setup can make changes to our files.
+But to answer the question: if we ever get to that beach in the Bahamas, any designer with the right professional setup can change our files.

 Yes and no. There are some international restrictions on what you can and cannot do with your logo.
 Let us explain…

 YES: You can use your logo to promote/advertise/market and brand your business in any media for as long as you are in business.
 You can also trademark your logo.
 If you sell your business, you can pass the visual identity to the new owners.
 Your visual identity is an asset to your business.

 NO: You cannot use bits and pieces of your logo to create a new one.
 Nor can you create a new company using the same design as the existing logo – even if you change colours or text.
 If you are planning on expanding your company, we can use your current visual identity and adapt it to reflect the changes in your business.